Lake with dam that has branches and brush built up blocking it

 • Restoring the lake to a natural stream and floodplain (includes completely breaching the dam).

-The purpose of the study is to come up with alternate solutions to maintain the area and protect the preserve.
-We started studying the lake’s condition in 2017 focusing on:
+The purpose of the upper lake study was to come up with alternate solutions to maintain the area and protect the preserve.
+We focused on:

 • The history of the lake and surrounding area;